Eamonn Meaney Counselling & Psychotherapy

 OR:

-“Self-poisoning or self-injury, irrespective of the purpose of the act” (NICE Guidelines, 2004)
+‘Intentional self-poisoning or injury, irrespective of the apparent purpose of the act’ (NICE Guidelines, 2022)

-A small minority of people who self-harm will die by suicide but in most instances this will not have been their intention.
-Self-harm can actually be viewed as the opposite of suicide because in the majority of cases the person is seeking a coping mechanism for their life rather than electing to end it.
-There is evidence however that the risk of suicide in people who self-injure is between 50 and 100 times greater than in the general population (HSE, 2011).
+A small minority of people who self-harm will die by suicide, but in most instances, this will not have been their intention.
+Self-harm can actually be viewed as the opposite of suicide, because in the majority of cases the person is seeking a coping mechanism for their life, rather than electing to end it.
+There is evidence however, that the risk of suicide in people who self-injure, is significantly greater than in the general population (HSE, 2025).

 How do people self-harm?